hazelcast/hazelcast-csharp-client/README.md

 You can specify multiple addresses with or without the port information as seen above.
 The provided list is shuffled and tried in a random order.
 Its default value is `localhost`.

+By default the address list will be shuffled to pick the address to connect.
+You can disable this behaviour by setting the environment variable `hazelcast.client.shuffle.member.list` to `false`.
+In this case the address list will be tried in the given order.

 ## 5.2.
 Setting Smart Routing

 Smart routing defines whether the client mode is smart or unisocket.
 See the [.NET Client Operation Modes section](#72-net-client-operation-modes)